What is an Architect?

 Duties and Responsibilities

-• Design Development: Architects translate conceptual designs into detailed architectural drawings, plans, and specifications.
-They use specialized software and drafting techniques to create floor plans, elevations, sections, and other architectural documents that communicate design intent and technical details to clients, contractors, and regulatory authorities.
+• Design Development: Turn initial concepts into detailed architectural drawings, plans, and specifications using specialized software and drafting techniques.
+These plans communicate the design clearly to clients, contractors, and regulatory authorities to guide construction.

 Types of Architects

-• Architectural Designer: An architectural designer specializes in the creative and technical aspects of architectural design.
-Architectural designers work closely with architects and clients to develop designs for various structures, including buildings, residences, and public spaces.
+• Architectural Designer: Focuses on the creative and technical parts of designing buildings.
+Works with clients and architects to develop designs for homes, offices, and public spaces.

 Are you suited to be an architect?